-These special purpose financial statements have been prepared on accrual basis and under historical cost convention, except for the following:
+These standalone financial statements have been prepared on accrual basis and under historical cost convention, except for the following:

-- Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments).
+Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments)

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received to transfer a liability in an orderly transaction between market participants at the measurement date.